Dr. Jeffrey Lieberman Needs to be Investigated

 It’s increasingly important for psychiatrists to have a voice in the public arena about what is happening in our country.
 This is particularly true in recent years, as we’ve seen that we can’t rely on government institutions to always protect us.
 As psychiatrists, we’re uniquely qualified to recognize and call attention to pathologic behavior in our patients, but also in populations and societies.

 Here is what some in the World Mental Health Coalition (WMHC) have said: “This commentary [seems] yet another (however much veiled) backpedaling on his part from having thwarted Dr. Lee and the WMHC.”
 (He recently tried to revise history on another occasion, claiming that his article that cleared Donald Trump of serious psychiatric problem was actually an effort to have him removed.)
 “Lieberman’s got some nerve writing this piece after his relentless efforts to cut [us] off at the knees and discredit everything we have been saying for the past five years.”
 “Lieberman, the horse is already out of the barn and now you are pretending to want to close the door….
 We all know that you were one of the grim reapers who stood in the way!”
-I have seldom read such passionate statements among our membership, only within the first few hours, and my very writing of this article should reveal the level of outrage we together feel.
+I have seldom seen such passionate statements among our membership, within the first few hours, and my very writing of this article should reveal the level of outrage we together feel.

 WMHC itself formed in opposition to the American Psychiatric Association (APA) that Lieberman represented, eliminating our responsibility to society, helping government institutions that were actively harming us, and toeing the pharmaceutical-industry line that nothing could be known outside a private patient examination, where pills could be prescribed.
 He needs to be investigated for coopting and potentially plagiarizing our statements.